exoplatform/exo-documentation/docs/Administration.rst

 Then you have to choose the appriopriate template from "Display Settings" tab of "Edit Mode" :

-- For the blog layout, select the following file "NewsPin.gtmpl".
+- For the blog layout, select "NewsPin.gtmpl".
 - For the latest News layout, select "LatestNews.gtmpl".

 |image351|